Miu Watanabe

-Miu Watanabe (渡辺未詩, Watanabe Miu) is a Japanese professional wrestler working for the Japanese promotion Tokyo Joshi Pro Wrestling, where she is the current Princess of Princess Champion, in her second reign.
+Miu Watanabe (渡辺未詩, Watanabe Miu) is a Japanese professional wrestler working for the Japanese promotion Tokyo Joshi Pro Wrestling (TJPW), where she is a former two-time Princess of Princess Champion.

 Professional wrestling career

 Tokyo Joshi Pro Wrestling (2018–present)

 Watanabe is best known for her time in Tokyo Joshi Pro Wrestling.
 She made her professional wrestling debut on January 4, 2018 at Tokyo Joshi Pro '18 where she teamed up with Pinano Pipipipi as the "Up Up Girls" to defeat stablemates Hikari Noa and Raku.
 Watanabe is known for being part of Up Up Girls Kakko Kari which is a popular idol group in Japan.
 Watanabe soon began pursuing for different championships.
 At 5th Anniversary Shinkiba Tour 2018 on November 4, she unsuccessfully participated in a 12-woman gauntlet battle royal for both the Princess of Princess Championship and the Ironman Heavymetalweight Championship won by Maki Itoh and also involving Shoko Nakajima, Reika Saiki, Yuki Kamifuku, Yuna Manase and others.
 On the same night, Watanabe teamed up with Hikari Noa and Miyu Yamashita to defeat Hinano, Mizuki and Yuka Sakazaki.

 At Wrestle Princess III on October 9, 2022, Watanabe defeated Alex Windsor to win the International Princess Championship.
 She made her first title defense at The Mountain Top 2022 on October 29, defeating Moka Miyamoto in the main event.
 At Tokyo Joshi Pro '23 on January 4, 2023, Watanabe defeated Trish Adora to make her second successful title defense.
 At TJPW City Circuit Winter ~ Nagoya Performance on February 18, she defeated Janai Kai to make her third successful title defense.
 On March 18, at Grand Princess '23, Watanabe dropped the title to Rika Tatsumi, ending her reign at 160 days.